yankee42/aconsosync/README.md

 Use `java -jar aconsosync.jar` or just click&run from your favorite file browser in order to start the GUI.

 `java -jar aconsosync.jar headless [options]` can be used to run in headless mode.
 Running without options shows a help page with more information.

+# Usage notes

+The file name pattern allows to set a custom pattern for naming files.
+The following variables can be used:
+- `{name}` - The name of the document"
+- `{id}` - The file id reported by Aconso"
+- `{date}` - The date of the document in format YYYY-MM-DD"
+- `{date:YYYYMMDD}` - The date of the document using a custom format as used by Java's DateTimeFormatter"

+A forward slash (`/`) can be used to designate directories.
+E.g. the pattern `{date:YYYY}/{name}.pdf` will create one directory for each year with documents and places the documents within.